 Brenda Buttner, host of Bulls & Bears on Fox News has died at 55.
 The news network confirmed her passing to People magazine.
 Buttner's colleague Neil Cavuto shared an emotional tribute on his show, describing the mother of two daughters as a woman of depth, who poured all her heart into her business journalism.

 The 55-year-old business journalist often took out time to respond to fans on social media asking why she was not on Bulls & Bears.
 Buttner remained always thankful for their support, talking about her fight with cancer and telling all that she would soon return to the network.
-Her friend and former colleague, Tobin Smith revealed that Brenda remained undaunted as she battled the disease and joked about how chemotherapy made her lose unwanted pounds.
+Her friend and former colleague, Tobin Smith revealed that Brenda remained undaunted as she battled the disease and joked about how chemotherapy made her lose unwanted pounds."I cannot describe how bravely she fought this cancer…she did chemo for years while still hosting Bulls & Bears and working the weekend news hits.
+She always said with a laugh 'I wanted to lose a few pounds…well man this chemo diet works.'''

 According to New York Daily News, Buttner spent 16 years at Fox News, hosting Bulls & Bears, a Saturday morning business show.
 Brenda was also a contributor to Cavuto's show, Your World With Neil Cavuto.